chamerling/hubot-lingif/README.md

 # hubot-lingif

-A [Hubot](http://hubot.github.com) script listening to lingif commands and sends back a Linagorian GIF.
+A [Hubot](http://hubot.github.com) script listening to lingif commands and sends back a @linagora related GIF.

 ## Install